jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0446/index.md

 11200 OF=1
 11210 O(1)=0
 11220 GOTO 6370
-11230 DATA An empty room,TAB(,the entrance,OR,stairs going up,U
+11230 DATA An empty room,╬,the entrance,∩,stairs going up,U
 11240 DATA stairs going down,D,a pool,P,a chest,C,gold pieces,G
-11250 DATA flares,,a warp,CSRLIN,a sinkhole,S,a Crystal Orb,<
+11250 DATA flares,ƒ,a warp,█,a sinkhole,S,a Crystal Orb,Φ
-11260 DATA a book,B,a Green Slime,WEND,an Orc,LPRINT,an Evil Dwarf,LPRINT,a Goblin,LPRINT,a Mind Flayer,LPRINT
+11260 DATA a book,B,a Green Slime,▓,an Orc,¥,an Evil Dwarf,¥,a Goblin,¥,a Mind Flayer,¥
-11270 DATA a Troll,LPRINT,a Giant spider,LPRINT,a Minotar,LPRINT,a Drow,*,a Drider,LPRINT
+11270 DATA a Troll,¥,a Giant spider,¥,a Minotar,¥,a Drow,*,a Drider,¥
-11280 DATA a Balor Demon,LPRINT,a Red Dragon,*,a Drow Merchant,-,the Ruby Red,T
+11280 DATA a Balor Demon,¥,a Red Dragon,δ,a Drow Merchant,Ω,the Ruby Red,T
 11290 DATA the Norn Stone,T,the Pale Pearl,T,the Opal Eye,T
 11300 DATA the Green Gem,T,the Blue Flame,T,the Palantir,T,the Silmaril,T
 11310 DATA X,"?",no weapon," Sandwich"